MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-StorageSubSystem.md

 ```

 ### -Name
-Gets the StorageSubsystem with the specified name.
+Gets the StorageSubSystem with the specified name.

 ```yaml
 Type: String[]